LGBT+ Chaplaincy Support

 Colleen is Anglican priest who has recently been appointed as chaplain to Birmingham Cathedral.
 She spent her curacy in Smethwick at an inclusive church.
 Before becoming a priest, Colleen was a psychotherapist in both the NHS and private practice and has had experience of working with the LGBTQIA+ and their families.
 Colleen is committed to the flourishing of God’s people, listening to the voices of the marginalised and walking alongside all who have encountered painful experiences.

-The Rev Alison Bownass
+The Revd Alison Bownass

 Alison is an active retired priest helping out in a number of Birmingham parishes and is very involved in funeral ministry.
 Previously a Personnel Manager then teacher before her ordination, she relishes opportunities to get alongside people.
 Alison strongly believes in a welcoming and inclusive church.